 The Contractor shall comply with all applicable Family First Prevention Services Act (FFPSA) and Youth Welfare Transformation policies and procedures as required by DCF and/or DMCPS.
-Preference for placement may be given to Contractors who comply with FFPSA requirements and are certified as a QRTP by DCF.
+Preference for placement may be given to Contractors who are certified as a QRTP by DCF.